One of my favourite things to do as a Teacher Librarian is read the Bedtime Story for the Year 4 Sleepover.

 The story I had chosen for the evening was called The Good Boy.
 In this story, Tom Weekly planned to be good for 24 hours.
 Despite some close calls at school during the day, Tom had managed to keep his cool and not get into any trouble.
 When he arrived home after being good for eight and a half hours he thought the remaining five hours before bedtime would be easy.
 Wrong!
 Tom discovered he had left their dog Bando inside while he was at school and Bando had eaten all the ingredients Tom had left on the bench for the French dessert project he had to make and photograph that afternoon!
 The Year Fours groaned and laughed as Tom came up with a very unique solution for his project by creating ‘Mousse au Chocolate de Bando’.
 After this storyI’m sure many of the students will not look at chocolate mousse in quite the same way again…

-Thanks for a fun story evening in the library 4G, 4O and 4VT!
+Thanks for a fun bedtime story in the library 4G, 4O and 4VT!

 I am a keen reader of crime thriller novels.
 I enjoy the mystery, suspense, twists in the plot and the challenge of working out who did it and how the story will end.
 So a few weeks ago when Tristan Bancks released the first two chapters of his new crime thriller book The Fall, I had to read them.
 I also read the chapters with our Year 6 classes who were on the edges of their seats and many wanted to know when we would have the book to borrow – that’s what I call a win!
 You can read the chapter sampler HEREand also read how Tristan incorporated events from his life into the story.
 We now have two copies of The Fall to borrow!
 I’m getting ready for a stampede in the library….